top of page

 Frank Morris, prisoner #1441AZ - made famous by Clint Eastwood, in the Hollywood feature 'Escape from Alcatraz' (1979) - and a veteran of twelve previous jail and prison escapes, was the natural leader of the four, and carried himself with a quiet confidence among the U.S.P. -Alcatraz population.
 Morris likely would have been the one to make the call - often credited as being the 'mastermind ' of America's greatest escape.

-Morris’ accomplices, fellow bank-robbers John and Clarence Anglin, brothers ‘out of Florida’, and Allen West, an ‘un-licensed stolen-car dealer’ from New York, were his neighbors on the B-Block ‘flats’ - floor level, five-foot by nine-foot cells - often used for 'newbies'.
+Morris’ accomplices, fellow bank-robbers John and Clarence Anglin, brothers ‘out of Florida’, and Allen West, a 'stolen-car dealer’ from New York, were his neighbors on the B-Block ‘flats’ - floor level cells - often used for new arrivals, aka 'newbies'.
 These floor-level cell assignments, proved to be instrumental in the escape plan.

 These very visible, one-man cells were among the least desirable for Alcatraz prisoners.
 Cells along the upper two tiers would have far less ‘traffic’ , and provided a large degree more of privacy.
-These ground-floor cells were easily visible to the cell-house guards – who used these concrete corridors to travel between the administration offices and the rest of the prison.
-Prisoners called these ground floor open spaces – ‘the Range’.
+These ground-floor cells were easily visible to the cell-house correctional officers, or 'Guards – who used the concrete corridors to travel between the administration offices and the rest of the prison.
+Prisoners descriptively called these ground floor open spaces – ‘the Range’

 The cramped five-foot by nine foot cells contained ‘all the amenities’ – a steel-frame cot, stainless-steel toilet and sink, and a small wall-mounted metal fold-down table.
 To round-out the Spartan furnishings, two narrow wooden-shelves adorned the rear wall and provided the only authorized storage space for folded uniform items, prison-issue reading materials, shaving supplies and a small mirror.
 Subtracting the floor-space covered by the 'furnishings', would leave the prisoner twenty square-feet to use for any restless pacing or exercise.

-The four escape conspirators were all serving long sentences of ten plus years, and all were here for previous escapes or escape attempts.
-John Anglin assisted brother Clarence in an unsuccessful attempt at Leavenworth Federal Penitentiary, by hiding him in a stack of bread boxes.
-Allen West held a gun to an Associate Warden’s head at a Florida prison during a botched ‘break-out’.
-Frank Morris would be a natural leader for the team, based on an impressive history of successful escapes, starting from juvenile reformatories and including one from the formidable Louisiana State Penitentiary.
+The four escape conspirators were all serving long sentences of ten or more years, and all were here for previous escapes or escape attempts.
+John Anglin had assisted brother Clarence in an unsuccessful attempt at Leavenworth Federal Penitentiary, by hiding him in a stack of bread boxes.
+Allen West held a gun to an Associate Warden’s head at a Florida prison during his botched ‘break-out’ attempt.
+Frank Morris would be the natural leader for the team, based on an impressive history of successful escapes, starting from juvenile reformatories and including one from the formidable Louisiana State Penitentiary.

-Two prisoners, Ralph Roe and Theodore Cole, broke out of a prison shop and managed to make it into the fridgid bay water - under the cover of dense fog, way back in 1936.
+Two early prisoners, Ralph Roe and Theodore Cole, broke out of the prison shops, and managed to make it into the fridgid bay water - under the cover of dense fog, way back in 1936.
 With only empty metal cans with screw-on lids, for flotation devices, and unable to navigate due to zero visibility - the two novice swimmers are likely to have succummed to the powerful tides and the inevitable navigational dis-orientation in the heavy fog and then- hypothermia.

 Upon discovering the two men missing , the shop supervisor sounded an alarm and the prison was placed in 'lockdown'.
 A thorough search of the entire island was immediately launched - as the the two dangerous prisoners might be anywhere on the island.
-A search of the water was deemed too dangerous because of the limited visibility and the rocky shoreline.
-That part of their plot had worked just a Roe and Cole had presumably planned.
+A search of the water was deemed too dangerous because of the limited visibility, due to the 'pea-soup' fog and the rocky shoreline.
+That part of their plot had worked just a Roe and Cole had presumably planned - the staff wouldn't risk sending the Patrol Boat out in the virtually blind conditions.

-If the escapees did, in fact, perish in the deadly waters, the bodies were never found - predictably, either having been drawn out to the Pacific Ocean or - weighted by their denim uniforms - sank to the bottom of the chilly Bay waters, and then would be consumed by San Francisco's healthy Dungeness crab population.
+If the escapees did, in fact, perish in the deadly waters, their bodies were never found, either having been drawn out to the Pacific Ocean or - weighted by their denim uniforms - sank to the bottom of the chilly Bay waters, and then would be consumed by San Francisco's healthy Dungeness crab population!

-The facility, inherited from the U.S. Army by the newly created Federal Bureau of Prisons in 1933, had been extensively retrofitted at that time to become the world’s first ‘escape-proof’ prison facility.
+The facility, inherited from the U.S. Army by the newly created Federal Bureau of Prisons in 1933, had been extensively retrofitted at that time to become the world’s first, purported ‘escape-proof’ penitentiary facility.

 Automated case-hardened steel ‘tool-proof’ cell doors and bars replaced the dated swing-doors and flat bars which the Army installed when the prison building was first completed in 1912.